-Will Kofe, a former Arizona State defensive lineman and Pacific University assistant coach, joined the UC Davis football team as a defensive line coach for the 2012 season and is set to begin his second season.
+Will Kofe, a former Arizona State defensive lineman and Pacific University assistant coach, joined the UC Davis football team as a defensive line coach for the 2012 season and is set to begin his thirdseason.

-Former defensive tackle Andrew Benjamin flourished during Kofe's leadership last season, earning All-Big Sky honorable mention accolades.
+In the Aggies' first two seasons in the tough Big Sky Conference, Kofe has had two defensive lineman honored by the conference with postseason awards.
+Defensive end Nick King was an honorable mention selection in 2013 after picking up 62 tackles,including a team-high eight sacks and nine TFLs.
+Former defensive tackle Andrew Benjamin flourished during Kofe's leadershipin 2012, earning All-Big Sky honorable mention accolades.
 Benjamin finished with 4.5 sacks and 10.0 TFL's while defensive end Nick King had 6.5 sacks and 14.0 TFL's.

 Most recently, Kofe was a defensive line coach at Pacific University (Ore.) during the 2010 season.
 He served under head coach Keith Buckley, a UC Davis transplant who was assistant head coach with the Aggies in 2007 and 2008 as part of a four-year stint.
 In the 2010 season, Kofe helped the start-up Boxers enter their first season of football in 19 years.